 The ripple effects of domestic violence accusations can be devastating.
 Don’t go through it alone.
 For over 20 years, Domestic Violence Lawyer Charles Johnson has been successfully defending those charged with Domestic Violence (also called “Assault Family Violence”).
 We can help.
 On call and available 24/7, the Experienced and Aggressive Charles Johnson Law Firm is here for you and to provide support to families.

-Houston Criminal Lawyer and Domestic Violence Authority Attorney Charles Johnson can be reached 24 hours a day, 7 days a week for your Free Case Review and Consultation.
+Houston Criminal Lawyer and Domestic Violence Attorney Charles Johnson can be reached 24 hours a day, 7 days a week for your Free Case Review and Consultation.

 Call us at 713-222-7577 or toll free at 877-308-0100.

 Major Credit Cards Accepted.